MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2024/GrizzHacks-2024.md

 |0|131|0|0|

 ## Impact of GitHub Grant
 - We used the funds provided from the Github grant to provide incluive nutriitonal food every single one of our participants.
-We had a lot of hackers who were Vegan or Halal we had to account for an the Github grant made it much easier to do so.
+We had a lot of hackers who were Vegan or Halal we had to account for and the Github grant made it much easier to do so.
 - We were able to provide a much better experience during meals, and were even able to provide one off meal vouchers for students who could not eat what we provided.

 ## Top Projects